OpenTermsArchive/engine/README.md

 npx ota-track --services "<service_id>" ["<service_id>"...]
 ```

-> The service ID is the case sensitive name of the service declaration file without the extension.
-For example, for `Twitter.json`, the service ID is `Twitter`.

 ##### Track specific terms of specific services

 ```sh
 npx ota-track --services "<service_id>" ["<service_id>"...] --documentTypes "<terms_type>" ["<terms_type>"...]
 ```

-> The service ID is the case sensitive name of the service declaration file without the extension.
-For example, for `Twitter.json`, the service ID is `Twitter`.

 ##### Track documents four times a day